trombik/ansible-vm-packer-build/README.md

-# Building virtual machine images with packer
+# Building virtual machine images for `ansible` with packer

 ## Purposes